DevExpress-Examples/reporting-winforms-load-missing-fonts-from-google/README.md

 <!-- default badges end -->
 # Reporting for WinForms - Obtain Missing Fonts from a Font Hosting Service (Google Fonts)

 Your report design and layout may rely on a font type that is not available in the application's hosting environment.
 The font may not be installed on the client machine, in a Docker image, in an Azure Virtual Desktop, or in another host/container.
-In such cases, your report substitutes unavailable fonts with default options.
-Report pages appear different from their original design.
+In such instances, your report will substitute unavailable fonts with default options.
+Once a font is substituted, a report may not appear as expected/designed.

 DevExpress Reports suite helps you ensure that a report uses correct fonts regardless of the hosting environment.
 A report notifies you about missing typefaces so you can obtain required font data.
-Once you obtain the fonts, add them to your report's [DXFontRepository](https://docs.devexpress.com/CoreLibraries/404255/devexpress-drawing-library/use-font-repository-to-add-custom-fonts?v=24.2) and thus make them available to report controls.
+Once you obtain the fonts, add them to your report's [DXFontRepository](https://docs.devexpress.com/CoreLibraries/404255/devexpress-drawing-library/use-font-repository-to-add-custom-fonts?v=24.2) and thus make the fonts available to individual report elements/controls.

 You can obtain required font data from any font hosting service.
 This example illustrates a service that downloads missing fonts from [Google Fonts](https://fonts.google.com).

 > [!Note]